Authorities investigate blast at anti-gay California church

 “Then we realized that the windows were not smashed, that they had actually blown out from some type of explosion," Cano said.

-No injuries were reported, said FBI spokeswoman Laura Eimiller.
+No injuries were reported, FBI spokeswoman Laura Eimiller said.
 Officials didn't immediately detail the extent of the damage inside the church east of downtown Los Angeles.

 FBI technicians are working with the Los Angeles County Sheriff's Department bomb squad and the El Monte Police Department during the initial investigation, Eimiller said.